-In the mid-1970s, the Swedish Army began looking for a new assault rifle to replace its existing 7.62 mm weapons.
+In the mid-1970s, the Swedish Army began looking for a new assault rifle to replace its 7.62 mm weapons.
 Swedish firearms experts studied all the available designs, and they reduced the choice to either the Israeli Galil or the Belgian FN FNC.
-A quantity of each was bought and subjected to long technical and troop trials in 1979/80, and as a result of this, the Galil was dropped, and the FN FNC selected as capable of further development Swedes required.
+A quantity of each was bought and subjected to long technical and troop trials in 1979/80, and as a result, the Galil was dropped, and the FN FNC was selected as capable of further development Swedes required.

 Their principal concern was to have a rifle that would withstand the severe northern climate; extreme cold places unusual stresses on a firearm, and handling weapons in cold conditions often demands modifications.
 More trials took place, with changes being made to prototype FN FNC designs until finally the Swedish Army was satisfied, and in 1985 the Carl Gustav AK 5 was finally approved for adoption.

 The FN FNC was adopted by the Belgian Armed Forces in 1989, as a service-wide replacement for the 7.62×51mm NATO FN FAL, after having been issued in small numbers to airborne infantry units for several years.
 It was dubbed as one of the best rifles ever made.

 The original FNC changes did not affect the basic mechanism; that remained the same gas-operated rotating bolt type.
 But the three-round burst mechanism was removed, leaving only the choice of single shots or automatic fire at 650 rounds per minute.